Machine-Learning-Dynamical-Systems/kooplearn/docs/examples/kernel_methods.md

 ### Fitting the kernel-based estimators

 The first step in training the estimators is the choice of the kernel.
-In this example, we choose the standard [Gaussian kernel](https://scikit-learn.org/stable/modules/generated/sklearn.gaussian_process.kernels.RBF.html) and set its length scale using [median heuristic](https://arxiv.org/abs/1707.07269).
+In this example, we choose the standard [Gaussian kernel](https://scikit-learn.org/stable/modules/generated/sklearn.gaussian_process.kernels.RBF.html).

 Then, the hyperparameters to be tuned, common to the three estimators under consideration, are:
 - The Tikhonov regularization, `alpha`, which should be a small positive number to ensure stability and generalizability,